CirroBuild/FrostiDocs/blog/2020-12-10-building-a-garbage-free-network-stack-for-kafka-streams.md

 Kafka Connect support is now available since version 5.0.5, and the QuestDB source is available to [browse on GitHub]({@githubUrl@}).
-If you like the content and the new functionality, if you know of a better way to approach what we built, we'd love to know your thoughts.
+If you like the content and the new functionality or if you know of a better way to approach what we built, we'd love to know your thoughts!
 Feel free to share your feedback [in our Slack Community]({@slackUrl@}).

 ## Flow control